xXHunterRaiXx/countries-api-project-may-2025/README.md

 There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.

 ## Tips for building your project
+1. Work on one feature at a time.
+Finish one feature first before you move onto the next thing.
+As a metaphor, if we are making dinner, we should start with making each dish before we get hung up on choosing the plates and dinnerware.
+Otherwise we'll have a bunch of nice plates but no food on the table!
+2. Start with the most important features first, such as the Header and displaying the country data as cards.
+Don't bother working on less significant features (such as the filter and search features) until you've gotten the main stuff completed.
-1. Initialize your project as a public repository on [GitHub](https://github.com/).
+3. Initialize your project as a public repository on [GitHub](https://github.com/).
 If you're not sure how to do this, [have a read-through of this Try Git resource](https://try.github.io/).
-2. Look through the designs to start planning out how you'll tackle the project.
+4. Look through the designs to start planning out how you'll tackle the project.
 This step is crucial to help you think ahead for CSS classes to create reusable styles.
-3. Write out the base styles for your project, including general content styles, such as `font-family` and `font-size`.
+5. Write out the base styles for your project, including general content styles, such as `font-family` and `font-size`.
-4. Start adding styles to the top of the page and work down.
+6. Start adding styles to the top of the page and work down.
 Only move on to the next section once you're happy you've completed the area you're working on.
-5. Feel free to use a UI library like Chakra UI to help create your components.
+7. Feel free to use a UI library like Chakra UI to help create your components.

 ## Deploying your project